sebastianwessel/html2js/README.md

 If *options.layout* is not set *layout.html* will be used by default.
 To disable layout template and render given template only (useful for example on Ajax requests) set *options.layout* to empty string.

+**parameter callback**
+Will be a callback-function which will be called after finishing creation of HTML-content.
+This function has two parameters.
+    callback(err,html)
+...where err is null if everything was ok or contains an Error object if something went wrong.
+Parameter html will contain HTML-content as string.

 Example
 =====